FreeAndFair/ColoradoRLA/server/README-ECLIPSE.md

   bottom of your Eclipse window that looks like a caution sign above a pair of arrows.
 Click it, then click "Finish".
 Your Eclipse will restart;
   pick the same workspace you started with (it will be the default).
   10. Add the ColoradoRLA project by using "Import..." (from "File" or context menu) to import "Existing Projects into Workspace" (under "General").
 Eclipse will ask you to select a root directory; select the top level of your Git repository clone and you should see the "ColoradoRLA" project appear.
 Then, click "Finish".
 If you have not yet cloned the repository, you can either do so first, or import "Projects from Git" instead and let Eclipse clone it for you.
+Note that the Eclipse project will be linked, rather than copied, into your workspace.
   11. You are now ready to work.
 You can optionally open the AutoGrader view (by selecting it from the set presented by "Window -> Show View -> Other..." or searching Eclipse for "AutoGrader") to get continuous feedback on the project's code quality.